andymlau/Deuteros_2.0/README.md

 3. Can Deuteros 2.0 be installed on a machine that does not have an internet connection?
 Yes, the only difference is that you can download the MATLAB Runtime library (R2019b v9.7) manually and install this first before installing Deuteros 2.0.
 The Deuteros 2.0 installer should automaticaly identify the library on your system and skip the download.
 The library can be downloaded from the MathWorks website at: https://uk.mathworks.com/products/compiler/matlab-runtime.html

+4. The GUI of Deuteros 2.0 is blank when I open it (on both MacOS and Windows) We have noticed that this can occur when Deuteros 2.0 is installed and opened for the first time.
+Closing and opening it again seems to fixes this issue.

+5. When I open Deuteros 2.0, I can't see the whole GUI

 ### Installation